shogowada/scala-json-rpc/tutorials/passing-function-as-parameter-or-return-value-or-both.md

 ## Summary

-- You can pass functions as parameter by using `JsonRpcFunctionN` type.
+- You can pass functions as parameter by using `DisposableFunctionN` type.
 - To use function as parameter, you need to use `JsonRpcServerAndClient`.
 - Invoking the function sends just another JSON-RPC request.
     - Your function needs to return either `Unit` or `Future` just like API methods.